Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 The CrankFM.GEN speed control is a pure sinusoid.
 Change Main Freq (Tone Freq) to set the midrange RPM, where the sine is accelerating or decelerating fastest.
 The default is 55 Hz, which is 3300 RPM.
 The +/-Deviation control sets how far it will go above and below that; here, that's 45 Hz or 2700 RPM so that the full range will be 600 to 6000.
 The FM Modulation Frequency (Mod Freq) is set to 0.1 Hz, which means one test cycle will take 10 seconds.

-Creating Pulse-Train Arbs mentions ways to create a second Arb file to control the RPM according to some predefined test schedule, such as via a text file that is loaded directly as an Arb, or first converted to .DAT, or by creating it using the Generator itself.
+Creating Pulse-Train Arbs mentions ways to create a second Arb file to control the RPM according to some predefined test schedule, such as via a text file that is created from a list of time and RPM points and loaded directly as an Arb, or first converted to .DAT, or by creating it using the Generator itself.

 But you may prefer to have a more flexible test schedule than one that uses a fixed Arb controller.
 You can use the same Burst techniques discussed in Creating Complex Arb Waves, only don't create an Arb with them.
 Use Streams 0, 1, and 2 (as desired), and then select them as the FM Source in Stream 3.

-The CrankRamp.GEN setup included with Daqarta uses Streams 0 and 1 to create linear ramps and holds that are summed together by setting the Stream 3 FM Source to Stream 0+1
+The CrankRamp.GEN setup included with Daqarta uses Streams 0 and 1 to create linear ramps and holds, which are summed together by setting the Stream 3 FM Source to use both L.0 Stream and L.1 Stream.

 The Burst Cycle is set for the total test cycle duration, not a fixed 8192 samples as for Arb creation.
 This example uses a 10 second test cycle.
 Starting from 600 RPM it takes 2 seconds to ramp up to 3300 RPM, holds that for 2 seconds, takes 1 second to ramp to 6000 RPM, holds that for 1 second, takes 2 seconds to ramp down to 600 RPM, then holds that for 2 more seconds before repeating the whole cycle again.